Getting your Trinity Audio player ready...

 There is a difference between cold calling and warm calling, and these two are often mistaken for each other.
 But the concept is somewhat the same and can be studied in detail over here.

-This blog contains some real-world tips and the advantages of cold calling, especially taking the year 2024 into consideration.
+This blog contains some real-world tips and the advantages of cold calling.

 What is Cold Calling in Sales?